 (1890)

-Movie The role of the Tsarevich went to the 41-year-old German actor and director Lars Eidinger.
-In contrast to the glory of the weak tsar, which was entrenched in Nicholas, Eidinger plays an almost Shakespearean hero, a man of strong passions, capable of rebellion for the sake of love.
-He is suffering, impetuous and sharp.
-Outwardly, the on-screen hero also bears little resemblance to a historical character in his youth.
+Movie The role of the crown prince went to 41-year-old German actor and director Lars Eidinger.
+In contrast to Nicholas's reputation as a weak king, Eidinger plays an almost Shakespearean hero, a man strong passions capable of rebellion for the sake of love.
+He is suffering, swift and harsh.
+Outwardly, the screen hero also bears little resemblance to the historical character in early years.
 Eidinger is tall (height 1.9 m), large, mature.
-The bushy beard also adds age.
+A thick beard also adds age.
 Before us is not a weak, indecisive crown prince, but a personality.
-If Nikolay was such a hero as Eidinger played him, who knows how the fate of the dynasty and the country would have turned out.
-By the way, the role of Nikolai was first promised to Danila Kozlovsky, but when the decision changed, the actor was offered to play Count Vorontsov, a character that did not exist in reality.
+If Nikolai had been such a hero as Eidinger played him, who knows how the fate of the dynasty and the country would have turned out.
+By the way, the role of Nikolai was first promised to Danila Kozlovsky, but when the decision changed, the actor was offered to play Count Vorontsov, a character who did not exist in reality.

-Story Reddish, thin, short, short bob haircut and calm gray-green eyes - this is how Tsarevich Matilda saw.
-At the time of the meeting with Kshesinskaya, the 22-year-old future emperor wore a small dandy mustache, a beard appeared later.
-“Everyone has always been fascinated by him, and his exceptional eyes and smile won hearts.
-One of the traits of his character was to be able to control himself, - writes about Nikolai Kshesinskaya in her memoirs "Memoirs". - It was clear to me that the heir did not have something that is needed to reign ...
+Story Reddish, thin, short, short crew cut and calm gray-green eyes - this is how Matilda saw the Tsarevich.
+At the time of his meeting with Kshesinskaya, the 22-year-old future emperor wore a small, dandy mustache; a beard appeared later.
+“Everyone was always fascinated by him, and his exceptional eyes and smile won hearts.
+One of his character traits was to be able to control himself, writes Kshesinskaya about Nikolai in her memoirs “Memoirs”. - It was clear to me that the heir did not have something that was needed to reign...
 Something to force others to submit to his will.
-He did not know how to insist on his own and very often yielded.
+He didn’t know how to insist on his own and very often gave in.”

 Princess Alice of Hesse-Darmstadt

-Movie On-screen Alice can not be called otherwise than a red-haired beast.
+Movie On-screen Alice cannot be called anything other than a red-haired beast.
 German actress Louise Wolfram, similar to Tilda Swinton, created a grotesque image.
-Pitiful, lanky, clumsy, she tries to seduce Nikolai with a dance and gets tangled in skirts, causing laughter.
+Pathetic, lanky, awkward, she tries to seduce Nikolai by dancing and gets tangled in her skirts, causing laughter.
 Alice is the opposite of the brilliant Matilda.
-The bride of the Tsarevich intrigues against the ballerina, arranges séances, conjures blood and wears green dresses with terrible roses.
-Empress and mother of Nikolai Maria Fedorovna reproaches the future daughter-in-law for bad taste.
+The bride of the Tsarevich intrigues against the ballerina, arranges seances, casts spells on blood and wears green dresses with creepy roses.
+The Empress and mother of Nicholas Maria Fedorovna reproaches her future daughter-in-law for her lack of taste.

-“I like Malya, I love Alix,” the crown prince wrote in his diary, and this phrase contains the whole truth about the love triangle - Nicholas, Alix and Matilda.
-And here are the lines from the queen’s diary, which she wrote down on her wedding night: “We belong to each other forever ...
-The key to my heart, in which you are imprisoned, is lost, and now you will never escape from there.”
+“I like Malya, I love Alix,” the Tsarevich wrote in his diary, and this phrase contains the whole truth about love triangle- Nicholas, Alix and Matilda.
+And here are the lines from the queen’s diary, which she wrote down in the first wedding night: “We belong to each other forever...
+The key to my heart, in which you are imprisoned, has been lost, and now you will never escape from there.”

 Prepared by Elena ALESHKINA

-The famous ballerina Matilda Kshesinskaya managed to be the mistress of several Grand Dukes at the same time.
-She ended up marrying one of them.
+The famous ballerina Matilda Kshesinskaya managed to be the mistress of several grand dukes at the same time.
+She eventually married one of them.
 And he even had to adopt his own son...

-125 years ago, young ballerina Matilda Kshesinskaya completed her first season at the Imperial Theater in St. Petersburg.
-Ahead of her was a dizzying career and a stormy romance with the future Emperor Nicholas II, about which she spoke frankly in her Memoirs.
+125 years ago, the young ballerina Matilda Kshesinskaya completed her first season at the Imperial Theater in St. Petersburg.
+Ahead of her lay a dizzying career and a stormy romance with the future Emperor Nicholas II, which she spoke about very frankly in her Memoirs.

-Matilda Kshesinskaya got an amazing fate - fame, universal recognition, love of the powerful, emigration, life under German occupation, need.
-And decades after her death, people who consider themselves highly spiritual personalities will wag her name on every corner, cursing the fact that she even once lived in the world.
+Matilda Kshesinskaya had an amazing fate - fame, universal recognition, love powerful of the world this, emigration, life under German occupation, need.
+And decades after her death, people who consider themselves highly spiritual individuals will shout her name on every corner, silently cursing the fact that she ever lived in the world.

 "Kshesinskaya 2nd"

 She was born in Ligov, near St. Petersburg, on August 31, 1872.
-Ballet was her destiny from birth - her father, Pole Felix Kshesinsky, was a dancer and teacher, an unsurpassed mazurka performer.
+Ballet was her destiny from birth - her father, Pole Felix Kshesinsky, was a dancer and teacher, an unrivaled mazurka performer.

 Felix Kshesinsky and Yulia Dominskaya.

-At the beginning of her career, the name "Kshesinskaya 2nd" will be assigned to her.
+At the beginning of her career, the name “Kshesinskaya 2nd” will be assigned to her.
 The first was her sister Julia, a brilliant artist of the Imperial Theaters.
-Brother Joseph, also a famous dancer, will remain in Soviet Russia after the revolution, receive the title of Honored Artist of the Republic, will stage performances and teach.
+Brother Joseph, also a famous dancer, will remain in Soviet Russia, will receive the title of Honored Artist of the Republic, will stage performances and teach.

-Joseph Kshesinsky will be bypassed by repression, but his fate, nevertheless, will be tragic - he will become one of the hundreds of thousands of victims of the blockade of Leningrad.
+Joseph Kshesinsky will be spared repression, but his fate, nevertheless, will be tragic - he will become one of the hundreds of thousands of victims of the siege of Leningrad.

-Little Matilda dreamed of fame, and worked hard in the classroom.
-The teachers of the Imperial Theater School said among themselves that the girl has a great future, if, of course, she finds a wealthy patron.
+Little Matilda dreamed of fame and worked hard in her classes.
+Teachers at the Imperial Theater School said among themselves that the girl had a great future, if, of course, she found a wealthy patron.

-The life of Russian ballet in the times of the Russian Empire was similar to the life of show business in post-Soviet Russia - one talent was not enough.
-Careers were made through the bed, and it was not very hidden.
-Faithful married actresses were doomed to be the backdrop for brilliant talented courtesans.
+Life of Russian ballet times Russian Empire was similar to the life of show business in post-Soviet Russia - talent alone was not enough.
+Careers were made through bed, and this was not really hidden.
+Faithful married actresses were doomed to be the foil for brilliant, talented courtesans.

-In 1890, the 18-year-old graduate of the Imperial Theater School Matilda Kshesinskaya was given a high honor - Emperor Alexander III himself and his family attended the graduation performance.
+In 1890, 18-year-old graduate of the Imperial Theater School Matilda Kshesinskaya was given a high honor - Emperor Alexander III himself and his family were present at the diploma performance.

-« This exam decided my fate", - writes Kshesinskaya in her memoirs.
+« This exam decided my fate", Kshesinskaya will write in her memoirs.

 Ballerina Matilda Kshesinskaya.
 1896

-After the performance, the monarch and his retinue appeared in the rehearsal room, where Alexander III showered Matilda with compliments.
-And then the young ballerina at a gala dinner, the emperor indicated a place next to the heir to the throne - Nikolai.
+After the performance, the monarch and his retinue appeared in the rehearsal hall, where Alexander III showered Matilda with compliments.
+And then at the gala dinner the emperor gave the young ballerina a place next to the heir to the throne, Nicholas.

 Alexander III, unlike other representatives of the imperial family, including his father, who lived in two families, is considered a faithful husband.
-The emperor preferred another entertainment for Russian men to go "to the left" - the consumption of "little white" in the company of friends.
+The emperor preferred another entertainment for Russian men to walking “to the left” - consuming “little white” in the company of friends.

-However, Alexander did not see anything shameful in the fact that a young man learns the basics of love before marriage.
-For this, he pushed his phlegmatic 22-year-old son into the arms of an 18-year-old beauty of Polish blood.
+However, Alexander saw nothing wrong with a young man learning the basics of love before marriage.
+That’s why he pushed his phlegmatic 22-year-old son into the arms of an 18-year-old beauty of Polish blood.

-« I don't remember what we talked about, but I immediately fell in love with the heir.
-As now I see his blue eyes with such a kind expression.
+« I don’t remember what we talked about, but I immediately fell in love with the heir.
+I can see him now Blue eyes with such a kind expression.
 I stopped looking at him only as an heir, I forgot about it, everything was like a dream.

-When I said goodbye to the heir, who spent the whole dinner next to me, we looked at each other not the same as when we met, a feeling of attraction had already crept into his soul, as well as into mine.”, Kshesinskaya wrote about that evening.
+When I said goodbye to the heir, who sat next to me throughout the dinner, we looked at each other differently than when we met; a feeling of attraction had already crept into his soul, as well as into mine.“, Kshesinskaya wrote about that evening.

 Passion of “Hussar Volkov”

 Their romance was not stormy.
-Matilda dreamed of a meeting, but the heir, busy with state affairs, did not have time to meet.
+Matilda dreamed of a meeting, but the heir, busy with state affairs, did not have time for dates.

 In January 1892, a certain “hussar Volkov” arrived at Matilda’s house.
 The surprised girl approached the door, and Nikolai walked towards her.
 That night was the first time they spent together.

-The visits of the "hussar Volkov" became regular, and all of St. Petersburg knew about them.
-It got to the point that one night a St. Petersburg mayor broke into a couple in love, who received a strict order to deliver the heir to his father on an urgent matter.
+The visits of “Hussar Volkov” became regular, and all of St. Petersburg knew about them.
+It got to the point that one night the St. Petersburg mayor broke into the loving couple’s house and received a strict order to deliver the heir to his father on urgent business.

 By the time he met Kshesinskaya, Nikolai already intended to marry Alice of Hesse-Darmstadt.

 This relationship had no future.
-Nikolai knew the rules of the game well: before his engagement in 1894 to Princess Alice of Hesse, the future Alexandra Feodorovna, he broke up with Matilda.
+Nicholas knew the rules of the game well: before his engagement in 1894 to Princess Alice of Hesse, future Alexandra Fedorovna, he broke up with Matilda.

 In her memoirs, Kshesinskaya writes that she was inconsolable.
-Believe it or not, everyone's personal business.
-An affair with the heir to the throne gave her such patronage that her rivals on the stage could not have.
+Believing her or not is a personal matter for everyone.
+An affair with the heir to the throne gave her such protection that her rivals on the stage could not have had.

-We must pay tribute, receiving the best parties, she proved that she deserves them.
-Having become a prima ballerina, she continued to improve, taking private lessons from the famous Italian choreographer Enrico Cecchetti.
+We must pay tribute, receiving the best games, she proved that she deserves them.
+Having become a prima ballerina, she continued to improve and took private lessons from the famous Italian choreographer Enrico Cecchetti.

-32 fouettes in a row, which today are considered the trademark of Russian ballet, Matilda Kshesinskaya began to perform the first of the Russian dancers, adopting this trick from the Italians.
+Matilda Kshesinskaya was the first Russian dancer to perform 32 fouettés in a row, which today are considered the trademark of Russian ballet, having adopted this trick from the Italians.

 Her heart was not free for long.
-The representative of the Romanov dynasty, Grand Duke Sergei Mikhailovich, grandson of Nicholas I and cousin of Nicholas II, again became the new chosen one.
+The new chosen one was again a representative of the House of Romanov, Grand Duke Sergei Mikhailovich, grandson of Nicholas I and cousin of Nicholas II.

-The unmarried Sergei Mikhailovich, who was known as a closed person, experienced incredible affection for Matilda.
-He took care of her for many years, thanks to which her career in the theater was completely cloudless.
+Unmarried Sergei Mikhailovich, who was known as a reserved person, felt incredible affection for Matilda.
+He looked after her for many years, thanks to which her career in the theater was completely cloudless.

 Sergei Mikhailovich's feelings were severely tested.
-In 1901, Grand Duke Vladimir Alexandrovich, uncle of Nicholas II, began courting Kshensinskaya.
-But this was only an episode before the appearance of a real rival.
+In 1901, Grand Duke Vladimir Alexandrovich, uncle of Nicholas II, began to court Kshensinskaya.
+But this was just an episode before the appearance of a real rival.

-« It was no longer empty flirting ...
-From the day of my first meeting with Grand Duke Andrei Vladimirovich, we began to meet more and more often, and our feelings for each other soon turned into a strong mutual attraction", - writes Kshesinskaya.
+« This was no longer an empty flirtation...
+From the day of my first meeting with Grand Duke Andrei Vladimirovich, we began to meet more and more often, and our feelings for each other soon turned into a strong mutual attraction“- writes Kshesinskaya.

 The men of the Romanov family flew to Matilda like butterflies to a fire.
 Why?
-Now none of them can explain.
-And the ballerina skillfully manipulated them - having struck up a relationship with Andrei, she never parted with Sergei.
+Now none of them will explain.
+And the ballerina skillfully manipulated them - having started a relationship with Andrei, she never parted with Sergei.

-Having gone on a trip in the fall of 1901, Matilda felt unwell in Paris, and when she went to the doctor, she found out that she was in a “position”.
-But whose child it was, she did not know.
+Having gone on a trip in the fall of 1901, Matilda felt unwell in Paris, and when she went to the doctor, she found out that she was in a “situation.”
+But she didn’t know whose child it was.
 Moreover, both lovers were ready to recognize the child as their own.

 The son was born on June 18, 1902.
-Matilda wanted to call him Nicholas, but did not dare - such a step would be a violation of the rules that they had once established with the now Emperor Nicholas II.
+Matilda wanted to name him Nicholas, but did not risk it - such a step would have been a violation of the rules that they had once established with the now Emperor Nicholas II.
 As a result, the boy was named Vladimir, in honor of the father of Grand Duke Andrei Vladimirovich.

-The son of Matilda Kshesinskaya will have an interesting biography - before the revolution he will be “Sergeevich”, because he is recognized by the “senior lover”, and in exile he will become “Andreevich”, because the “younger lover” marries his mother and recognizes him as his son.
+The son of Matilda Kshesinskaya will succeed interesting biography- before the revolution he will be “Sergeevich”, because the “senior lover” recognizes him, and in emigration he will become “Andreevich”, because the “younger lover” marries his mother and recognizes him as his son.

 Matilda Kshesinskaya with her son.